-Ways to create backlinks
+Ways to Create Backlinks

 This means you write or publish an article on someone else’s blog.
 In the credits section, you and your site would receive credit.
 This is a great way to get your name out.
 It does involve a lot of networking and can be time consuming.
-Typically if bloggers allow guest posting, they will do it for sites that have similar rankings when it comes to domain authority.
+Typically, if bloggers allow guest posting, they will do it for sites that have similar rankings when it comes to Domain Authority.

-for podcasts that relate to your field of expertise.
-Reach out to the owners and ask if they can use you in an episode as an expert.
+Let’s say you are a chiropractor.
+All you have to do is search for podcasts that relate to your field of expertise.
+Reach out to the owners of the podcast and ask if they can use you in an episode as an expert.
 Give them topics and ideas on what to talk about.
 Podcasts are constantly looking for new content.
-By doing this you will receive credit for the interview which usually involves a site link on the podcast site, thus creating a backlink.
+By doing this you will receive credit for the interview, which usually involves a site link on the podcast site, thus creating a backlink.

-Blog quotes & shoutouts
+Blog Quotes & Shoutouts

 Impact of Backlinks